『Deconstructing Comp』のカバーアート

 概要

-Now in Season 5!
-We are still breaking down complex issues of workers' compensation into bite-sized nuggets, one conversation at a time, with one slight twist.
+Now in Season 6!
+We are still breaking down complex workers' compensation issues into bite-sized nuggets, one conversation at a time, with one slight twist.
 We are finally doing what we set out to do when we started: discuss the nuances of our fascinating system in "Cliff Notes" style summaries.

 Yvonne Guibert and Rafael Gonzalez approach workers' comp conversations from different backgrounds.
-Still, they share many similar things, such as their love for family and friends, a passion for Latin culture, and good old-fashioned belly laughs.
-Join them as they chat with their industry friends and colleagues, learn more about their roles, laugh, and have fun on the journey.
+Still, they share many things in common, such as their love for family and friends, a passion for Latin culture, and good old-fashioned belly laughs.
+Join them as they chat with industry friends and colleagues, learn more about their roles, laugh, and have fun along the way.
 You might learn something along the way!
 See you soon! ¡Hasta pronto!

 © 2026 Deconstructing Comp